tangolee/Realtek-rtl8821ce-linux-driver/README.md

 who can build and test it and report issues

-i am working in outside and have no time to test it
+i am working  outside and have no time to test it